 - Synopsis, Accord Security Policies Document

 This article discusses a few issues of concern in the interest of sharing how your LMS is protected from these threats.
 There are also a few tips on things you might implement to help make your own system more secure.
 If you are concerned about your overall LMS system security, please contact your IT department or consult with a cyber security firm for more detailed information.
-Accord will be happy to discuss our security model in detail with the appropriate technical team.
+Accord will be happy to discuss our online security model in detail with the appropriate technical team.

 Understanding the External Threat

-Many of us think of security threats in terms of mysterious hackers trying to break into our computers from a shadowy lair.
+Many of us think of online security threats in terms of mysterious hackers trying to break into our computers from a shadowy lair.
 Sometimes this may be the case, but it can also be a modern data center anywhere in the world dedicated to the task.
 External threats tend to be malicious and intentional.
 We broadly group these types of external threats into the category of Cyber Attacks and Data Breaches.

 Cyber Attacks are generally an attempt by cybercriminals to gain illegal access to a system or data stored on a computer or network.
 The intent may be to steal valuable data, install malicious code or simply hijack the server for their own purposes.
 Sometimes an attack is a deliberate attempt to prevent a site from being able to function.